BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 In our sample code, the mrzElements string result in the onActivityResult method is parsed and displayed on the Xavier Passport or ID result form.

 ####Handling unknown document type
-For demoing purposes, when the MRZ result (mrzElements string) is returned, the documentType key may have invalid Document Type value due to the OCRing error, the demo sample code has modules thathelps to salvage the unknown document type MRZ lines by displaying the Document Type Selection Activity to allow the user to select the Document Type from the dropdown option list.
+For demoing purposes, when the MRZ result (mrzElements string) is returned, the documentType key may have an invalid Document Type value due to an OCRing error.
+The demo sample code has modules that salvage the unknown document type.
+In this case, the Document Type is selected from the dropdown list.
 This code is demonstrated in the processMrzResult method of the MainActivity.

 ####Error Handling
-When an error occurred, the errorMessage string in the onActivityResult callback method have the detailed description and stack trace of the error.
+When an error occurrs, the errorMessage string in the onActivityResult callback method has the detailed description and stack trace of the error.
 The error message contains the following information:

 *   Stack trace
 *  Error cause